briancatraguna/SixPackTeamApp/scraping/README.md

 # Preprocessing Scraping Results

 ## Steps
-From the scraping results, `preprocessing.py` will create two different files, `df1.csv` and `df2.csv` as shown below.
+From the scraping results, `preprocessing.py` will preprocessing the results, which do casefolding and tokenizing, the create two different files, `df1.csv` and `df2.csv` as shown below.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/73707695/119653116-265a1b80-be51-11eb-8f91-8fa1231f288b.jpg" width="480">
 </p>

 The columns of the second dataframe will be  `index` (nth report) and `report` which consists tokens, then we will tag each token.

 ## Run!